 But, this doesn’t work.

-Successful ads never resonate with everyone.
-You should create ads that will grab that ideal customer by the shirt, and not let go until they take the action you want them to.
+Successful ads don’t resonate with everyone.
+You should create ads that will grab your ideal customer by the shirt, and not let go until they take the action you want them to.
 Think of your ad as bait.
-If you want to catch a particular type of fish, you need to use the right type of lure.
-If you want your ideal customer, you need the right ad… but that’s not all.
+If you want to catch a particular type of fish, you need to use the right type of lure, therefore it is logical that if you want your ideal customer, you need the right ad… but that’s not all.

 The Ubiquitous Fishing Analogy